Tilt and Twist Boundaries edit page

 Tilt and Twist Boundaries

 Subgrain boundaries are often assumed to form during deformation by the accumulation of edge or screw dislocations.
-In the first extremal case of exclusive edge dislocations the misorientation axis is parallel to the deformation line and within the boundary plane.
+In the first extreme case of exclusive edge dislocations the misorientation axis is parallel to the deformation line and within the boundary plane.
 Such boundaries are called tilt boundaries.
-In the second extremal case of exclusive screw dislocations the misorientation axis is the screw axis and is parallel to the boundary normal.
+In the second extreme case of exclusive screw dislocations the misorientation axis is the screw axis and is parallel to the boundary normal.
 Such boundaries are called twist boundaries.

-In the case of 2d EBSD data one usually has not the full boundary information, but only the trace of the boundary with the measurement surface.
+In the case of 2d-EBSD data one usually has not the full boundary information, but only the trace of the boundary with the measurement surface.
 Hence, it is impossible to distinguish tilt and twist boundaries.
 However, for twist boundaries misorientation axis must be normal to the boundary trace.
 This means, if the misorientation axis lays in the measurement plane and normal to the boundary trace, the boundary is quite likely to be a twist boundary.
 At the other hand, if the misorientation axis is parallel to the trace of a boundary, the boundary is quite likely to be a tilt boundary.
 We can be easily check the latter situation from our EBSD data, which allows us to exclude certain boundaries to be twist boundaries and to be most likely tilt boundaries To do so, we colorize in the following plot all subgrain boundaries according to the angle between the boundary trace and the misorientation axis.
 Blue subgrain boundaries are very likely tilt boundaries, while red subgrain boundaries are can be either tilt or twist boundaries.

 plot(ebsd('fo'),color,'faceAlpha',0.5,'figSize','large')